 - New Old Flame: Aunt Bea and Uncle Hobart dated during their school years, and broke up at some point.
 They rekindle their relationship and are married by the end of the film.

-- Non-Indicative Title: Despite the title being an inversion of the first book's title, that book has the least amount of material used in the movie, and much of the film's plot actually comes from the fourth book Ramona and Her Father.
+- Non-Indicative Title: Despite the title being an inversion of the first book's title ("Beezus and Ramona"), that book has the least amount of material used in the movie, and much of the film's plot actually comes from the fourth book Ramona and Her Father.

 - Promoted to Love Interest: Henry Huggins becomes Beezus's Love Interest in the movie, even though he rarely ever appears or even gets mentioned in the books, implying that their friendship has somewhat drifted apart since the events of Henry Huggins series.

 - Relationship Compression: Inverted with Uncle Hobart and Aunt Bea.
 Their relationship in the novels developed off-screen.
 Here, they flirt a lot, and are almost always seen together.
 The movie even showed Hobart proposing to Bea in front of the two families.

 - The Runaway: The attention seeking variety, Ramona tries to run away from home after getting into a fight with her family to "punish" them.
 She quickly comes back when her parents calmly let her do so.

 - Tagline: "A little sister goes a long way."